Adding Insult to Wrongful Incarceration

 Under the current law, a judge can detain a person without bail if they have been charged with any felony that necessarily involves “the use, attempted use or threatened use of physical force against the person of another,” any misdemeanor or felony involving the abuse of a family or household member, violating an abuse-prevention order, or one of several specifically listed charges like certain drug and firearm offenses.

 The judiciary committee’s pretrial-detention bill would add numerous charges, such as manslaughter, statutory rape, photographing a nude person without their knowledge, criminal harassment, the violation of a harassment-prevention order, and additional firearm offenses like unlawful possession of a silencer.
-The proposed expansion is facing criticism from criminal-justice reform groups, including the state’s public defender agency, the Massachusetts Committee for Public Counsel Services (CPCS).
+The proposed expansion is facing criticism from criminal-justice reform groups, including the state’s public defender agency, CPCS.

 “Every day, we see clients held behind bars not because they’ve been convicted of a crime, but because they are unable to afford cash bail or are subject to pretrial detention under the guise of safety,” said Bob McGovern, the communications director for CPCS.
 He added: “We must remember that the presumption of innocence is a cornerstone of our legal system.
 Detaining individuals before trial undermines this principle and shifts the burden disproportionately onto those who lack resources to defend themselves effectively.”